Plucking (hair removal)

 Plucking or tweezing can mean the process of human hair removal, removing animal hair or a bird's feathers by mechanically pulling the item from the owner's body.
 In humans, hair removal is done for personal grooming purposes, usually with tweezers.
 An epilator is a motorised hair plucker.
 Those under the influence of deliriants or trichotillomania may pluck their own hair out of habit.

 Roman baths employed personnel solely to pluck hair from their clients' bodies.

 In birds and animals, plucking is usually carried out by humans, sometimes called pluckers, to the carcass of the subject as part of food preparation.

+Disadvantages

+While plucking is a very convenient and affordable hair removal option, it has its disadvantages.
+If done incorrectly, it can cause trauma to the skin.
+Some examples of the negative impacts of plucking includes: